Shipping Rates, Terms, & Conditions

 PRIVACY: Your privacy is immensely important to us.
 We will not sell or rent your name and address to any other company.
 We will not share your name with any other client.
 Occasionally a client may be hunting for a rodmaker or restorationist, or even another supplier of tools and components.
 We will be happy to point folks in the direction of your business website, if you are another professional in the fishing industry, but we cannot facilitate individual contacts.
 If you would like to learn the name of other rodmakers in your area, please contact your local TU or FFF group, or join one of the many rodmaking listservs on the internet.
 A growing resource for locating rodmakers and others affiliated with bamboo rodmaking, restoration, rod sales, and more are the several maps on the Peak Bamboo resource pages, which you can find here: http://peakbamboo.com/resources/.

 CANCELLATIONS: Please order carefully.
 Orders are ‘sealed’ – firm – once placed.
 We often begin picking your order within minutes.
-Orders for custom products – guides, blued components, etc. – cannot be cancelled because we will very likely have started making and/or finishing your parts within hours (for example, even if Russ won’t get to soldering your agate for a week, Drake may invest the time to prep your frame and pull a stone ring almost immediately after the order is placed).
-If the custom parts are fairly standard, e.g., a red agate stripping guide, we may be able to re-stock them for a 20% re-stocking fee.
-If they are highly unusual, e.g., gold filled & blued reel seat hardware, they’re yours.
+Orders for custom products – guides, blued components, etc. – cannot be cancelled in process (or refunded) because we will very likely have started making and/or finishing your parts within hours (for example, even if Russ won’t get to soldering your agate for a week, Drake may invest the time to prep your frame and pull a stone ring almost immediately after the order is placed).
+If the custom parts are fairly standard, e.g., a red agate stripping guide in 9mm or 10mm, we may be able to re-stock them for a 30% re-stocking fee; this is entirely at our discretion.
+If the parts are blued and/or highly unusual, e.g., gold filled & blued reel seat hardware, they’re yours.
 Please inquire – BEFORE ORDERING – if you have questions.

-REFUNDS: We’re very easy to work with and truly want you to be satisfied with your purchase.
+REFUNDS & Exchanges: We’re very easy to work with and truly want you to be satisfied with your purchase.
 We are more than happy to make exchanges or offer a refund on non-custom parts up to 30 days after the date of purchase.
 The exceptions to this rule are custom items (see Cancellations above) and vintage parts; vintage parts have a one week inspection period after they arrive at your location.
 In either case, please email us and we’ll issue a Return Authorization Number that is valid for seven days (domestic) or 21 days (international).
 You are responsible for prompt return shipping, unless we were in error when packing/shipping a part.
 Many of these parts are fragile, so you must return all parts in a box, not an envelope, well padded and fully insured for the retail value of the item.
+Custom items CANNOT be returned for a refund; once ordered, they are yours even if they don’t suit the project you ordered them for.
+We’re very sorry, but we cannot offer long-term exchange services, i.e., just as we don’t offer refunds after 30 days from the order date (or 30 days after the ship date if we had to make something for your order), we cannot offer exchanges after 30 days.

 QUOTING: This is about us quoting you, not financial quotes.
 We reserve the right to quote your emails to the company.
 Normally, we edit out anything personal, cut the quote down to size to fit the rotating “quote” block on the product pages, and edit minor typos…we never alter your meaning.
 If we post without obtaining explicit permission, we only quote nice thoughts, nicely worded…pretty general, but sincerely appreciated, words.
 In some cases where your quotes may be particularly extravagant, we will email for permission to quote your wording and it’s perfectly fine if you decline; these would be cases where you rave about a particular product in a vivid and memorable way…the sort of thing we love to hear, but which you may or may not want broadcast widely (e.g., “I want to wear your Hexagates as jewelry!”).
 We generally protect your identity by hiding your last name behind an initial, and hiding your specific location behind your country; however, we will sometimes quote your full name and offer business contact information if you are an industry professional or serious hobbyist who offers services and/or advice/instruction within the rodmaking community.
 If ever you resent the fact that we quoted your kind words, for goodness sake’s please send us an email and we’ll drop the quote, with apologies for our presumptuousness.
 That said, if you ask us a question that leads, say, to a ramble on our website, we will keep your name posted and associated with the ramble and/or specific, related product text.
 That’s fair in two senses.
 First, you helped your fellow rodmakers by asking a question we felt compelled to answer in some specific, detailed way that merited repeating more broadly and we want to acknowledge you.
 Second, to be perfectly blunt, posting the information as a ramble protects us in case the information eventually winds up being quoted, re-posted, used as the partial basis for a presentation at a rod gathering, or that sort of thing.
 The info we share through rambles is usually quite nuanced, and if all the details aren’t shared, the results can be less than ideal.
 Further, I am a strong believer in the notion of giving credit where credit is due.
 Coming to any perceived expert for information, if you receive the information requested, bestows alongside that knowledge a perfect obligation to be forthright about your source, unless your source requested anonymity.
 Whether you write to Golden Witch, or another rodmaker, an educator, a restorationist, an author…if someone shares material with you that you then use for your benefit and the benefit of others, please learn to say more than a mere “Thank you.”
 Learn to tip your hat.
 I do it all the time in conversation, and I’ll do it here by way of example.
 Thank you to my students and my clients – your questions push the limits of my own craft abilities and my knowledge on a weekly basis.
 Thank you to my family, my staff, and my business associates who all help GW to function; you know who you are and how integral each of you has become.
 Thank you to Skip Morris and L.A.
 Garcia (extra big thanks to L.A. !!) who, along with Dale Clemens and his team, Dick French in particular, got me off to a good start with graphite rod building.
 Thank you to Michael Simon & his buddy Michel Fontan, for insight into bamboo rods and feather inlays, respectively…and later the paintings and the article which Michael created and authored.
 Thank you to Michael Sinclair for restoration information and much more.
 Thank you to Andy Royer for so much related to understanding bamboo and the bamboo marketplace.
 Thank you to Daryll Whitehead for a debt of knowledge that can never be fully repaid, except by working inside this craft and doing exactly what he did: sharing knowledge.
 I wouldn’t be where I am now if it were not for Daryll.
 He’s so critical, I can say with a cracked smile, if you don’t like the GW project and everything that flows from it inside the bamboo industry, blame Daryll. 😉 If you do appreciate GW, thank him.
 There are innumerable others and if you and I talk and some particular topic comes up, I’ll do my best to say the name of the man who shared a bit of knowledge, or at least I’ll say, “oh, one of the guys who wrote to GW told me about that technique.”
 What I’m not is a self-professed expert.
 I know a few limited, contingent things that might be useful for others to know.
 I learned them by reading widely, listening intently, watching others more masterful than myself, and then playing in my shop.
 If I write something and you’re a jeweler, you might recognize a debt I owe to Tim McCreight or to Alan Revere…I’ve read so much of their work, that their ideas may subconsciously flow as my own when I’m instructing, so here’s my hat tip to them.
 If you borrow ideas, and you do, please tip your hat whenever you have the chance.
 Let’s build a community of shared knowledge, not a false archipelago of seeming experts all denying that just below the surface lies a vast web of borrowed understanding.
 To give some sense for the vastness, the previous sentence was colored by the book authored and titled by another, far more famous, angler, Ernest Hemingway.
 Specifically, “For Whom The Bell Tolls.”
 And his title was borrowed from a line of John Donne’s poetry, “never send to know for whom the bell tolls, it tolls for thee.”
 Here’s Donne’s piece: